KirillMakrutin/spring_security/README.md

 -Enabling the persistent-based remember-me feature, and how to handle additional considerations for using it -Presenting the overall remember-me architecture -Learning how to create a custom remember-me implementation that is restricted to the user's IP address

+## Chapter 8 - Client Certificate Authentication with TLS
+Covers:
+-Learning how client certificate authentication is negotiated between the user's browser and a compliant server -Configuring Spring Security to authenticate users with client certificates -Understanding the architecture of client certificate authentication in Spring Security -Exploring advanced configuration options related to client certificate authentication -Reviewing pros, cons, and common troubleshooting steps when dealing with client certificate authentication